numba/numba/docs/source/user/parallel.rst

 loops.
 One can use Numba's ``prange`` instead of ``range`` to specify that a loop can be parallelized.
 The user is required to make sure that the loop does not have cross iteration dependencies except the supported reductions.

-Currently, reductions on scalar values are supported and are inferred from in-place operations.
+A reductions is inferred automatically if a variable is updated by a binary function/operator using its previous value in the loop body.
+The initial value of the reduction is inferred automatically for ``+=`` and ``*=`` operators.
+For other functions/operators, the reduction variable should hold the initial value right before entering the ``prange`` loop.

 The example below demonstrates a parallel loop with a reduction (``A`` is a one-dimensional Numpy array)::

     from numba import njit, prange